-The beginning of the new year is about reflecting on the end of some stories and looking forward to the beginning of others.
-The StoryCorps New Years collection highlights fresh starts, goals set and goals achieved, and the bittersweet feelings of change.
-As you enter 2024, we hope this collection of stories can inspire and excite the beginning of new ones.
+The beginning of the new year is about reflecting on the end of some stories and looking forward to the beginning of new ones.
+StoryCorps’ New Year collection reflects on the final days of the year, fresh starts, goals set and achieved, and the bittersweet feelings of change.
+As you enter 2025, we hope this collection of stories excites the beginning of new ones.

 The Icing on the Cake